JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 **Choose Installation Method**:

-- Full Package: With ovgi or vlted, go to File, then import, select ModScript option and select the `all in 1.nfsms` file, after that a box will appear with the `install` button, when finished go back to `File` and press `Save` and that's it!
+- Full Package: With ovgi or vlted, go to File, then import, select ModScript option and select the `All in 1.nfsms` file, after that a box will appear with the `install` button, when finished go back to `File` and press `Save` and that's it!

 - Manual Selection: Individual `.nfsms` files per car.

-- Updates: It is installed with the `Full Package`; After installing `all in 1.nfsms` you must install `Updates.nfsms` to have the most updated version of the mod.

 ### 🎨 Optional Add-ons

-- New Colors: Applied With Binary
+- New Colors: For Carrera GT, Lancer EVO IX, SKYLINE, VIPER, Supra, CCX, RX7 (Applied With Binary)
 - Unlocked Bonus Cars
 - Improved Cameras (Personal Configuration)
+- Reprice for Vanilla Cars
+- Maxed Presets From Challenge Series, Bosses & Wingmans
+- Car Conversions (e.g., Eclipse GS-T[FWD] to GSX[AWD])
 ---

 ## ⚠️ Important Notes